 Learn more strategies how to find a job as a corporate remote worker.

 In case you want to start out as a freelancer, have a look at freelancer websites.
-Due to the huge competition it can be hard to find a job, so check out the linked tips that help you to score a freelancer job.
-You could also create a small website presenting your skills and pitch potential clients directly.
+Due to the huge competition, it can be hard to find a job, so check out the linked tips that help you to score a freelancer job.
+You could also create a small website presenting your skills and pitching potential clients directly.

 Skills, Passion, Money

 Yes, it is not easy to find out how you can make a living as a digital nomad.
 You have to make sure that you aim for income sources, that you are passionate about and that you are skilled in.
 If they can also easily be monetized as a remote job, you are on the right way.